-Remembering the Future: 100 Years of Inspiring Art will showcase painting and sculpture produced by leading American Indian artists of the 20th and 21st centuries.
-Each work in the exhibition will be drawn from the Heard Museum’s permanent collection and will reflect an artistic response to the challenges and opportunities presented by the decade in which it was created.
+Remembering the Future: 100 Years of Inspiring Art showcases painting and sculpture produced by leading American Indian artists of the 20th and 21st centuries.
+Each work in the exhibition draws from the Heard Museum’s permanent collection and reflects an artistic response to the challenges and opportunities presented by the decade in which it was created.
 Select works include Oscar Howe’s response to the massacre at Wounded Knee in the painting Ghost Dance (1960), T.C.
 Cannon’s response to the Vietnam War in the lithograph On Drinkin’ Beer in Vietnam in 1967 (1971), and responses to environmental crises evident in Bob Haozous’ sculpture Ozone Madonna (1989) and Jaune Quick-to-See Smith’s painting Rain (1990).

-Presented in the Virginia G. Piper Charitable Trust Grand Gallery, the exhibition will present viewers with a progression of ideas and aesthetic expressions by the renowned artists mentioned here and many more.
-Remembering the Future will be a visual testament to 100 years of artistic production.
+Presented in the Virginia G. Piper Charitable Trust Grand Gallery, the exhibition presents viewers with a progression of ideas and aesthetic expressions by the renowned artists mentioned here and many more.
+Remembering the Future is a visual testament to 100 years of artistic production.
 The span of one century is meant to convey with meaningful depth of perspective and certitude that in remembering the history of American Indian art, we are also remembering the future.